SAY HELLO >>> KYLE@AMINORVARIANT.COM / +1 415 596 4859

 ME

-For 5 years I taught Typography, Graphic Design and Senior Project at The Pratt Institute.
+I spent five years teaching Typography, Graphic Design, and Senior Project at Pratt Institute.

 When I worked at Collins, Brian would always ask “ Whats our North Star” at the start of each project.
 It’s fundamental to have an idea that you are beholden too.
 Something to check your work against.
 Something to explain your decisions and your point of view.
 Without it everything is subjective.
 For clients, and for the designer.